-Effective September 2011, Animas conveyed its interest in the agreement to Pilot.
-Pursuant to the agreement, Pilot acquired a 51% interest in the Kinsley Mountain Property by incurring an aggregate US\$1.18 million in exploration expenditures and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments, before March 2013.
-This milestone was achieved by Pilot in March 2012.
-Pilot had a right to acquire an additional 14% interest in the property by incurring an additional US\$3 million in exploration expenditures within 5 years of meeting the initial expenditure requirement.
-In February 2013, Pilot notified the Company, that per its agreement it had increased its interest in the Kinsley Mountain Property to 65% by having met its second option requirement.
-As a result of Pilot achieving this milestone, the Company will have an obligation to fund ("Cash Call") the costs of operating this property to the extent of its 35% interest.
-The formation of a joint venture is pending.
-Exploration plans and budgets for 2013 have not been finalized between the Parties.
-The Kinsley Mountain property is collateral for payment of these Cash Calls.
-The Company intends to fund these quarterly Cash Calls with outside capital.
+Effective in September 2011, Animas conveyed its interest in the agreement to Pilot Gold USA Inc., a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot").
+Pilot has acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in cumulative eligible exploration expenditures, the Company announced this milestone was achieved by Pilot in April 2013, and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments.
+As a result of Pilot having achieved this milestone and when the joint venture is formed upon the finalization of the joint venture agreement, the Company will have an obligation to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
+The formation of a joint venture and exploration plans and budget for 2013 have not yet been finalized pending the finalization of the joint venture agreement.
+The Company intends to fund any future quarterly Cash Calls with outside capital.
 There is no assurance the Company will be able to raise this capital.

-Future advance minimum royalty payments, which pursuant to agreement are to be paid by Pilot, are as follows:
+Future advance minimum royalty payments, which pursuant to agreement are to be paid by Pilot or the joint venture entity, are as follows: